RaitaroH/Userstyles-DeepDark/README.md

 # Userstyles-DeepDark
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/Userstyles-DeepDark/master/Images/Userstyles%20-%20DeepDark.png)
-Host your code in the dark. (userstyles.org dark theme)
+Host your code in the dark.
+May the dark be kinder on thine eyes. (userstyles.org dark theme)

 This is a dark theme for userstyles.org inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).